 other projects related to this listing

 Do not submit here!
-This project is on indefinite hiatus to submissions.
-(June 2018)
+This project is believed to be defunct.
+(October 2019)

 |Open to a broad Audience.

 |Electronic Publication ||Electronic Publication||Published 4 x per year.

 |Fantasy Fantasy||Open to all/most Subgenres, including: Cross-Genre, Slipstream.|

 |Horror Horror||Open to all/most Subgenres, including: Cross-Genre, Slipstream.|

 |Science Fiction Science Fiction||Open to all/most Subgenres, including: Cross-Genre, Slipstream.|